Other / mixed grade configuration · Anchorage, AK

 How many students attend Susitna Elementary?

 Susitna Elementary has 394 students enrolled.
-It is a other school in Anchorage, AK.
+It is a public school in Anchorage, AK.

 What is the student-teacher ratio at Susitna Elementary?